myntsu/myndi/README.md

 > Portfolio & blog template, sit down and order yours for free (～￣▽￣)～

 Hey there, my nickname is **Myndi**.
 I'm a **front-end** developer.
-Passionate about designing, but most importantly, giving back to the community and those interested in learning and growing as a developer themselves.
+Passionate about designing, wanting to give back to people starting on this journey 🥰

-This project is a **highly costumizable** Portfolio & Blog (yes, 2 in 1)
+This project is a **highly costumizable** Portfolio & Blog.

 ## 🚩 Getting started